raspibo/robot-interface/README.md

 - "servo.py" needs a Raspberry Pi of any model, it starts a servoblaster daemon (part of PiBits by richardghirst https://github.com/richardghirst/PiBits ), reads a joystick or joypad (not a mouse, for the moment) and writes the value to the servo device file; it accepts one argument, the signal pin for the servo in p1pin format (default is 22)

 This interface is tested on Firefox 48.0, it should work on webkit browsers as well but at the moment it fails.

+To use, connect to arietta address at port 3000.

 To exit press CTRL-C.